-It’s time that we recognise that recycling is very important for sustainable development.
+It’s time that we recognise that recycling and waste management are very important for sustainable development.
 The total number of people inhabiting this planet is 7 billion and we produce waste every single day.
 The problem is that the waste we produced is getting treated or disposed of properly which is causing a global waste crisis.
 Until and unless we make waste management as our priority, we will never be able to meet the Sustainable Development Goals (SDGs).

 To see a positive change in our environment we would need to change the production and distribution patterns of disposing of waste, resource use and emissions.
 When it comes to the question of how long we must be in this road of improving resource, is certainly a part of the debate but we all are aware that if we do this we will not only improve environment conditions but also economic and employment benefits.
 When we recycle the waste, we cut down the huge amount of waste which is produced during mining and processing.
 This helps save the environment and contribute to sustainable development globally.